darkosto0/Katana-ZERO-Weapons/README.md

+# Disclaimer
+This is a fan-made project inspired by Katana ZERO.
+All rights to the original IP, assets, and sounds belong to Askiisoft and Devolver Digital.
+No profit is made from this mod.
+If requested, I will respectfully take it down.

 # Katana ZERO Weapons
 Terraria mod that aims to add all 7 katanas from Katana ZERO into Terraria as their own weapons.